Who's doing what?

 The Data Communications Company oversees data infrastructure

 The Data Communications Company provides the communications infrastructure that handles smart meter data.
 They make sure smart meters have the right information to generate your bill.

 By the end of 2020, around 53 million smart meters will be fitted in over 30 million premises (households and businesses) across Wales, Scotland and England.
 The programme is already underway.
 More than 11 million smart meters have now been installed.
 This is the biggest national infrastructure project in our lifetimes and it will enable a more energy efficient system for Great Britain.

 Watch this short film to find out more about the national smart meter rollout.

 Why is the smart meter rollout happening?

 Most of the gas and electricity meters in our homes were designed decades ago.
-Right now, most of us in Great Britain have little idea how much energy we're using in our homes, where it's being used or what it's costing us.
+Right now, most of us have little idea how much energy we're using in our homes, where it's being used or what it's costing us.
 A third of us don't understand our energy bills.

-Smart meters are part of the government's plan to bring our energy system up to date.
-By 2020, every home in Great Britain will be able to use smart meter technology to see exactly how much energy they're using, and what it's costing in pounds and pence.
+By 2020, every home in Great Britain will have the chance to use smart meter technology to see exactly how much energy they're using, and what it's costing.